haskell/cabal/Cabal/doc/index.markdown

 Due to the standardised format and a library for reading `.cabal` files, there are several other special-purpose tools.

+The `cabal` tool keeps its preferences in the `~/.cabal/config` file (`%APPDATA%/cabal/config` on Windows).
+The `--config-file` option allows to load configuration from an alternate location.

 [Haskell]:  http://www.haskell.org/
 [Hackage]:  http://hackage.haskell.org/